Lake Palić: Modern history

+Since the late 2010s, construction of the pedestrian pathway, which would connect all attractions in the touristic zone along the lake, began.
+The work was continued in the summer of 2023, after several years of pause.
+Made of decorative, red bricks, the path will be 3 km long.

 Olympic games

 Along the lake, the “first modern Olympic games” were held on 26 August 1880, sixteen years before the 1896 Summer Olympics, the first modern Olympics.
 The games included fencing, running, stone throwing, wrestling and bicycle riding around the lake, which became a traditional event.
 The games were organized by Lajoš Vermeš, a school friend and a roommate of Pierre de Coubertin, the founder of modern Olympism.
 Named the "Palić Olympics", the games became international in 1884 when first athletes from Serbia participated, as the lake was part of Austria Hungary at the time.

-Starting in 1891, Vermeš invested into the construction of various sports objects and lodging venues, including the elliptic track, 225 m long, with the bleachers, so it was called the Enclosed Arena.
+Starting in 1891, Vermeš invested into the construction of various sports structures and lodging venues, including the elliptic track, 225 m long, with the bleachers, so it was called the Enclosed Arena.
 He also constructed and paved the bicycle racing track.
 Investing his own money, Vermeš went bankrupt, and the games were discontinued with the outbreak of the World War I in 1914. Đuro Stantić, who participated in the Palić games, later won a gold medal at 1906 Intercalated Games which were considered a "proper Olympics" at the time.

+One of the structures built by Vermeš to accommodate the participants was Villa Bagoljvar, today colloquially called Sovina Kula ("owl tower").
+Built as a precursor of the secession style in 1891, it was designed in the Swiss style, with decorative beaver-tail tiles.
+Referred to as the first Olympic hotel, there is a monument to Vermeš erected next to it.

 Wildlife

 Over 200 bird species live in the protected section of the lake.
 During the emptying and refilling of the lake in the 1970s, artificial island made of the dried sludge were formed.
 They became known as the birds' islands and are today the only nesting location of black-headed gull in Serbia.
 Surrounding shrubs are habitats of some of the most endangered birds in Serbia, like the migrating pygmy cormorant and razorbill.
 There are also the usual inhabitants like ducks, swans and herons.
+In 2023 the otter sightings in the lake were reported.